Taky0nDon/day_28_pomodoro/README.md

 clicking "Pause" again will resume the timer.
 Clicking "Restart" while the timer is running, or while paused, will reset the program to its default state.

+After every completed "work" timer, a 💯 appears beneath the potato so the user can keep track of their progress.

 Once restarted, the user must click "Start" again to begin the pomodoro cycle anew.